 Although Google ranks according to keyword topic, optimizing for specific target keywords will help your website rank in a top position.
 Keyword research includes finding the most commonly searched terms as well as a list of the options that serve the same intent.
-Balancing the strength of competition, the volume of traffic and your current website status is part of the process in establishing a keyword strategy.
+Balancing the strength of competition, the volume of traffic and your current website status is part of the process of establishing a keyword strategy.

 Establish a keyword strategy

 The goal of search engine optimization is to create content that ranks and sends visitors to your site at each stage of the buyer journey.
-As a lead generating asset, your website should target keywords that drive traffic at the awareness stage, the consideration stage as well as the decision stage.
+As a lead-generating asset, your website should target keywords that drive traffic at the awareness stage, the consideration stage as well as the decision stage.

 Keyword research leads to the discovery of keywords your site currently ranks for which present traffic opportunities.
 Keywords in “striking distance” are considered to be those in positions 11-20 (which is on the second page of search results).
-There is much less work to be done on these pages than starting from scratch, so they become short term goals in your keyword strategy.
+There is much less work to be done on these pages than starting from scratch, so they become short-term goals in your keyword strategy.

-Keywords that require new content or developing a topic cluster fall under the long term strategy.
+Keywords that require new content or developing a topic cluster fall under the long-term strategy.
 Since content needs to be published, optimized and have links built to it, it’s a long process to move it to the first page of results.

-Ideally, your SEO campaign will include both short term and long terms goals for driving traffic.
+Ideally, your SEO campaign will include both short-term and long terms goals for driving traffic.